 Bucky’s house, Bucky Lasek.
 He lives in Encinitas [CA] and he’s got a giant bowl in his backyard.
-It’s really nice, and there’s BBQ going on, people drinking beers, and it’s just a fun time.
-Some days I go, and I don’t even know who’s going to be there, and then somebody shows up and I get a shot.
+It’s really nice, and there’s BBQ going on, people drinking beers.
+It’s a fun time.
+Some days I go and I don’t even know who’s going to be there and then somebody shows up and I get a shot.
 It’s a lot of fun doing stuff like that.
 I don’t mind shooting street skating if it’s permitted, like where they actually go through proper channels to get a permit, and you’re not going to get kicked out.

 Skaters can do that?

 Well, that’s usually commercial stuff.
 If it’s somebody like Nike they’re going to permit the place.
 They’re not going to do that “get in and get out” thing.
 I like it when stuff is like that, but then with these big companies you’ve got two art directors there and it becomes less fun.
 I’m looking at it as, “You know what, we can shoot this, and I can have it done in 15 or 20 minutes and it would cost you a lot less money.
 You can take all that money you spent on a stylist and a caterer and everything and give it me.”
 [Laughs]